Research

 SUBMITTED MANUSCRIPTS

-Mitchell Roznik, Ashok K. Mishra, Hongqiang Yan.
+- Mitchell Roznik, Ashok K. Mishra, Hongqiang Yan.
 Field Rotation Related Soil Productivity Changes, Yield Risk, and Efficiency in Crop Insurance Rating.
-(Revise and resubmit, American Journal of Agricultural Economics)

-Hongqiang Yan, Serkan Aglasan, Le Chen, Roderick Rejesus.
+- Hongqiang Yan, Serkan Aglasan, Le Chen, Roderick Rejesus.
 The Dual Damage from Soil Erosion: Lower Yields and Higher Risk in US Agriculture.
-(Under Review, American Journal of Agricultural Economics)
+Latest version

 WORKING PAPER